Orczerker12/US-Fatal-Accidents/README.md

 Data analysis and visualisation project investigating US fatal accidents in 2023.

 The project explores general accident statistics, fatality rates across states, and analyzes patterns in the data.
 Data cleaning is performed using Python.
 The Jupyter Notebook is accessed here: .
-I use SQLite queries to extract the relevant data, and the code is accessed here: .
+I use SQLite queries to extract the relevant data, and the code is accessed here: [dsds] (US-Fatal-Accidents/Pandas Code.ipynb).
 Finally, I use Power BI to visualise the most interesting and insightful findings.

 # Dataset